Temperance Wick: Revolutionary War

-Henry Wick was commander of the Morris County Cavalry, which was responsible for protecting the New Jersey government and legislature.
+Henry Wick was colonel of the Morris County Cavalry, which was responsible for protecting the New Jersey government and legislature.

 The winter of 1779–1780 was known as the Hard Winter because of its unprecedented severity.
 The Continental Army, consisting of more than 10,000 soldiers, made camp on the Wick family's 1400-acre estate, Jockey Hollow, while General Arthur St. Clair and his staff rented quarters in the Wick House.

-During the winter at Jockey Hollow, supplies for the large force put great burdens on the community.
+The community was obliged to provide food and other supplies to the encamped men, despite a poor harvest.
 The troops were poorly clothed and fed, and many went barefoot in the snow.
-An estimated 100 soldiers died in the brigade hospital that winter and were buried in the field north of the Wick House.
+An estimated 100 soldiers died in the camp hospital and were buried in the field north of the Wick House.